 The Late Registration Era was the beginning of GOOD Music, the label Kanye formed under Sony in 2004, separately from both Jay-Z’s Roc-A-Fella and Universal’s Def Jam.
 Late Registration wasn’t released under GOOD Music, but Common’s Be and John Legend’s Get Lifted were, which included 17 of Kanye’s beats.

 Kanye Used 29 Unique Samples on Late Registration, the Second Most Of Any Kanye Solo Album (Behind The Life of Pablo: 44)

-Sped-up soul samples exploded in popularity during this period, and Kanye ran the farthest and longest with the trend.
+Kanye’s soul samples exploded in popularity during this period, taking sample-based production to heights never before (and never again) seen.
 His first 3 albums, over the period 2004-2007, were stacked with unique samples, reaching a peak with Late Registration.
 Ye would change his sound up entirely on 4th album 808s & Heartbreaks, a record that would become his most influential work, and possibly one of the most influential of all time.
 That isn’t to take anything away from the influence of Kanye’s first 3 records; he ran hip-hop production during this period.

 Late Registration: Conclusion